LanceBasa/InteractiveGraphicsEnv/README.md

     ```bash
         ./cits3003_project
     ```
-Note: When running in VScode, ensure that GTK_PATH is set to none.
+Note: When running in VScode, ensure that GTK_PATH is set to none for load and save to work.
 To check if GTK_PATH is set, run:
     ```bash
         echo $GTK_PATH